-Reference Collection: Non-circulating reference materials are housed on the first floor of the Library.
-Ask at the Reference Desk for help in locating items or information.
-The Robert Watson Room houses historical directories, statistical resources, and biographies.
+The reference collection of non-circulating materials is housed on the first floor of the Library.
+Ask at the Reference Office or Circulation Desk for help in locating items or information.
+The Robert Watson Room houses older reference materials such as earlier editions of directories, drug reference materials, biographies, and statistical documents.